Chapter 6. Data and Logic Together: Working with Objects

 Instance

 An individual usage of a class.
 If you are serving three entrées for dinner in your program, you would create three instances of the Entree class.
-While each of these instances is based on the same class, ...
+While each of these instances is based on the same class, they differ ...

 Get Learning PHP now with the O’Reilly learning platform.